bytedeck/bytedeck/README.md

 10. To view errors in the containers when they are running in the background, you can use `docker-compose logs`

 ### Creating a Tenant
-If everything has worked so far, you should now be able to create your own hackerspace website as a new tenant:
+If everything has worked so far, you should now be able to create your own bytedeck website (aka a new 'deck') as a new tenant:

 0. If the server isn't already running, run it with: `./src/manage.py runserver` (and ignore the link it tells you to access the page)
 1. Go to django admin at http://localhost:8000/admin/ (this is known as the Public tenant, it's where we can control all the other sites or tenants)